 Full Suite (the table and 4 FULL-LEATHER chairs) SOLD to Michelle for $1695 within 10 days of appearing in the NEWLY LISTED Category (March 2020).

 We SOLD this suite UNDER CONSIGNMENT from a regular iNVISeDGE seller based in ADELAIDE.
 This suite was transported up to Brisbane.
-WE OPERATED AS THE SELLER’S AGENT AND ORGANISED THE FULL SALE ON THE SELLER’S BEHALF.
+WE OPERATED AS THE SELLERS’ AGENT AND ORGANISED THE FULL SALE ON THEIR BEHALF.
 The listed price INCLUDED our commission fee.
 I travelled to Adelaide specifically to work with these sellers’ items- these sellers are serious collectors and have many more amazing finds that will be listed in iNVISeDGE in coming months / years.

 Provenance and Background Info

 A QUALITY circular timber dining table by South Australian furniture maker Joe Rufenacht.
 (The chairs are listed in iNVISeDGE SEPARATELY.)
 I’d say this suite is early 1980’s but it could be 70’s.
 This is not only a stunning piece of design but very SOLIDLY built.
 NO shitty Parker / FLER “Weetbix” chipboard in this piece- just QUALITY materials and honest workmanship to be passed onto future generations.
 The finish is not an oil finish but a very-resilient coating that can be wiped down with just a damp cloth.
 (I think it’s a 2-pack finish.)